 3. PROCEDURES GOVERNING ADMINISTRATIVE COMPLAINTS CONCERNING BISHOPS.
-(See ¶ 806)
+(See \P 907)

 - 1. When the respondent is a bishop, the administrative process outlined in JPP 2 shall be adhered to, with the following changes.
-The supervisory process shall be administered by the chair of the Transitional Leadership Council or their designee.
-The chair shall inform the conference episcopacy committee where the bishop presides (if any) and all active bishops of the complaint and keep them apprised of its progress.
-Any investigative process shall be carried out by a committee of the Transitional Leadership Council.
+The supervisory process shall be administered by the chair of the Global Episcopacy Committee or their designee.
+The chair shall inform the conference superintendency committee where the bishop presides (if any) and all active bishops of the complaint and keep them apprised of its progress.
+Any investigative process shall be carried out by a committee of the Global Episcopacy Committee.
 The investigative committee shall not include anyone from the annual conference presided over by the respondent bishop and shall be representative of the global makeup of the church.
-The Transitional Leadership Council shall administer any just resolution of an administrative complaint.
-Any involuntary status change of a bishop must be recommended by a three-fourths vote of the investigative committee and approved by the Transitional Leadership Council by a two-thirds vote (¶ 520.3, 703.2v).
-The administrative review committee of the annual conference presided over by the bishop shall examine the administrative process and issue its report prior to any action by the Transitional Leadership Council.
-The Transitional Leadership Council's decision shall be final. - 2.
+The Global Episcopacy Committee shall administer any just resolution of an administrative complaint.
+Any involuntary status change of a bishop must be recommended by a three-fourths vote of the investigative committee and approved by the Global Episcopacy Committee by a two-thirds vote (¶ 615.3, 605.5f).
+The administrative review committee of the annual conference presided over by the bishop shall examine the administrative process and issue its report prior to any action by the Global Episcopacy Committee.
+The Global Episcopacy Committee's decision shall be final. - 2.
 Expenses.
 All expenses for the administrative process for complaints involving bishops shall be borne by the general church.